matgr1/FreeImage-dotnet-core/README.md

 This is a clone of the FreeImage .NET project (http://freeimage.sourceforge.net/) modified to work with dotnet core

-This does not include the FreeImage native binaries, on Windows they can be downloaded from the FreeImage website, on OSX `brew install freeimage` should work... haven't tried Linux yet...
+FreeImage native binaries are included in the nuget package for Windows, other platforms they will have to be installed separately (eg. on OSX `brew install freeimage` should work)

 nuget package: https://www.nuget.org/packages/FreeImage-dotnet-core